Key Link Building Statistics

 | HARO / journalist sourcing | 41.6% | 21% |

-The most striking finding: adoption is nearly equal across all methods (42–46%), but performance is not.
-Everyone is using roughly the same toolkit — the difference is which method delivers results.
+The most striking finding: adoption is nearly equal across all link building tactics (42–46%), but performance is not.
+Everyone is using roughly the same link building tools — the difference is which method delivers results.
 Digital PR tops both usage and performance, but the real story is the gap between usage and results for other methods.
-Guest posting is used by 42.4% but only 18% say it's their best method.
-Link exchanges are used by 43.8% but zero respondents ranked them as their top performer.

 When you combine digital PR (34%) and HARO/journalist sourcing (21%), 55% of respondents say PR-style approaches deliver their best results — more than all other methods combined.
-This confirms a structural shift in the industry: the most effective links in 2026 are earned through editorial relationships, not placed through transactional outreach.
+This confirms a structural shift: the most effective strategy in 2026 is earning links through editorial relationships and coverage on news sites, not placing them through transactional outreach.

-The data tells a clear story: every method is equally accessible, but digital PR produces disproportionately better results.
-With roughly the same adoption rate as guest posting and link insertions, digital PR is rated as the best-performing method by nearly twice as many respondents.
-The ROI gap between methods has never been clearer.
+The data tells a clear story: every link building tactic is equally accessible, but digital PR produces disproportionately better results.
+With roughly the same adoption rate as guest posts and link insertions, digital PR is rated as the most effective tactic by nearly twice as many respondents.
+We ranked the 10 best digital PR agencies for 2026 based on quality, pricing, and link building results.

 | Minimum DR Target | % of Respondents |